Abhinav-231/LunaSense/README.md

 ## Features

 **Lights**
-- Turns on when someone enters, stays on even when they're sitting still
+- Turns on automatically when PIR detects someone entering
+- Stays on even when person is sitting still — mmWave radar detects breathing
+- Brightness adjusts automatically based on distance from sensor
-- Full color control from the app — 16 million colors via a color wheel
+- Full RGB color control from the app via a circular color wheel — 16 million colors
-- Brightness adjusts automatically based on how far you are from the sensor
-- Turns off after a set period of no movement — configurable from the app
+- Turns off after configurable period of no movement
-- Anomaly alerts — unexpected presence at unusual hours sends a push notification
+- Anomaly detection — unexpected energy spike triggers visual alert and app notification

 **AC**
 - Turn on/off, set temperature, change mode and fan speed from the app
 - Reads actual room temperature every 5 seconds via DHT22
-- Automatically adjusts the AC to reach your target temperature
+- Automatically steps AC temperature up or down to reach your target room temp
-- Detects when activity in the room increases and drops temperature by 1°C to compensate for extra body heat
+- Detects when activity increases and drops temperature by 1°C for extra body heat
-- Turns off automatically after the room has been empty for a set duration
+- Turns off automatically after room confirmed empty by radar
-- Does not cut power directly — sends proper IR signals so the AC shuts down gracefully
+- Graceful shutdown via IR — no hard power cuts that damage the compressor

 **App**
-- Built in React Native with Expo, works on Android and iOS
+- Built with React Native and Expo — works on Android and iOS via Expo Go
-- Live room temperature, humidity and presence shown at the top
+- Live room temperature, humidity and presence shown at the top of the dashboard
-- Color wheel picker for the LED strip
+- Circular HSV color wheel picker for the LED strip
-- Separate configurable timers for lights and AC
+- Configurable auto-off timers for both lights and AC
+- Savings tab with live activity log showing the last 3 system events
+- Full log modal showing complete system history
-- Works entirely on local WiFi — no internet required, no cloud, no data leaving your home
+- Works entirely on local WiFi — no internet, no cloud, no data leaving your home

 ---